 Hi,

-How have you been?
-After a short pause of about one month, today I got the opportunity and enough content to post another short travel story into this lovely blog of mine.
+After a short pause of about one month, today I got the opportunity and enough content to post another short travel story on this lovely blog of mine.
 This is the story of our visit to another Brahma temple, located in the Himalayan mountains of Himachal Pradesh.

 There was a wooden roof, held by the four wooden pillars, below which was a ramp constructed for sitting and playing the musical instruments, chosen specifically for worshipping the lord.
 I think the verandah was spacious enough to occupy the whole village.